Set out below are some basic rules that govern all of our retainer agreements with clients, unless otherwise specifically agreed to in writing.

 3. Where there is a written retainer agreement which conflicts with this firm policy, then the written retainer agreement governs.

 4. All retainer agreements, unless expressly agreed otherwise in writing, are governed by the laws of Ontario.
 Any and all disputes, claims, disagreements, including fees disputes, arising out of or in connection with the retainer agreement shall be submitted to a single arbitrator under Ontario Law in accordance with the Arbitration Act, 1991, and the arbitration shall be conducted by an arbitrator with ADR Chambers Inc. using the ADR Chambers rules.
+The arbitration shall be seated in Toronto and conducted in English.
 In the event the parties cannot agree which arbitrator to use, then either party may write to ADR Chambers Inc. and ask that it appoint one of its arbitrators, and such appointment shall be final and binding.
 [Revised June 1, 2009]

 5. The shareholders of privately held corporations are jointly and severally liable to pay all accounts rendered for legal services to such corporations.
 [Revised June 1, 2009].